tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 Explain trade controllers to the class:

-* Say you want to build a basic trade controller that will signal whether or not we should be buying, selling or holding based on a designated price.
+* Say you want to build a basic trade controller that will signal whether or not we should be buying, selling, or holding based on a designated price.
 We're not going to use complex logic, just buy low and sell high.
 The main goal is to understand the differences in syntax for conditionals.

 Show the class how to define a `uint` variable called `previous_price` and a `string` variable called `trade_type`.